Rsantct/pe.audio.sys/pe.audio.sys/README.md

     |
     |-- config.yml          the main configuration file
     |
-    |-- pasysctrl           command line to control the system
+    |-- pasysctrl           command line tool to control the system
     |
     |-- start.py            this starts up the whole system
     |
-    |-- core/               the core modules
-    |
-    |-- share/              general purpose modules and files
+    |-- share/              core and general purpose modules and associated files
     |
     |-- eq/                 tone, loudness and target curves .dat files
     |